AR-937/portfolio-manager-app/README.md

 - Modular design allowing for easy updates and extensions.
 - Clean, maintainable code architecture that adheres to best practices in software design.

-Please feel free to explore the code.
+Please feel free to explore the project.